 God exists God does not exist.
 Believe Infinite Gain No (or Finite) Loss/Finite Gain Disbelieve Infinite Loss Finite Gain

 These options can be assessed in terms of what is known within contemporary decision theory as the Expected Value Principle (EVP).
 The EVP states that when one is faced with a choice among competing courses of action, one should choose whichever has the highest “expected value.”
-Expected value can be calculated by (a) multiplying the probability of a successful outcome by the value of that outcome; (b) multiplying the chance of an unsuccessful outcome by the probability of that outcome; and (c) taking the sum of the results of (a) and (b).
+Expected value can be calculated by (a) multiplying the probability of a successful outcome by the value of that outcome; (b) multiplying the probability of an unsuccessful outcome by the cost of that outcome; and (c) taking the sum of the results of (a) and (b).
 In light of the EVP it can be rational to gamble on an improbable outcome given a sufficiently high potential payoff.

 Of course, in the case of God, it is hard to determine what the chances of a successful outcome might be: we cannot justifiably assume, for example, that the likelihood of God existing is equal to the likelihood of God not existing.
 But that is irrelevant, Pascal argues, because the payoff if God exists is an infinite payoff.
 Thus, the potential for infinite gain makes it rational to bet that God exists, however slim the actual chances of this might be: as long as one is willing to grant that there is “one chance of winning against a finite number of chances of losing,” it is a better deal to bet on God (202–203).